Making Your Next Move within Professional Tax

 Update your CV and LinkedIn profile

 Once you have established your motivations for an international move, you are ready to begin the process.
 The next step is to update your CV and LinkedIn profile so that your most recent skills and experiences are up to date.
-This will allow you to identify the areas you excel in and highlight them, possibly helping you discover your ideal next role.
+This will allow you to identify the areas in which you excel and highlight them, possibly helping you to discover your ideal next role.
 LinkedIn can be massively undervalued.
 Recruiters use the social media platform on a daily basis to find the best talent for multinational companies.
 For professionals living in international regions, Xing may be useful.
 Xing is the German equivalent to LinkedIn and recruiters use it the same way- to find international tax talent.
 Therefore, it may be valuable to invest your time in creating a Xing profile and keeping an eye on any notifications.
 Make sure both profiles and your CV are completely updated in order to give you the best head start.

 Here are a few tips for each: